caitoor/ig3_prog3_sose24/08_rocket_quartet/08_02_complete_set/readme.md

-# Simple Website Boilerplate Code
+# Rocket Quartet (complete set)

-This is a simple boilerplate setup for simple websites.
+This exercise showcases 32 quartet cards using JSON data and jQuery in a simple website.